sfbrigade/sfbrigade.github.io/src/content/projects/bay-area-relief-portal.md

 description: |-
   The goal of the Bay Area SMB Resource Portal is to build a suite of tools and resources using web technologies for small and medium businesses across the Bay Areas.

-  Our dedicated team of volunteers built a working site called the Bay Area Relief Portal ([https://sfbayrelief.org](https://sfbayrelief.org)) which currently helps small businesses and non-profits easily search for and apply to funding sources (eg. grants & loans).
+  Our dedicated team of volunteers built a working site called the [Bay Area Relief Portal](https://sfbayrelief.org), which currently helps small businesses and non-profits easily search for and apply to funding sources (eg. grants & loans).

   Currently we are looking to expand beyond the portal to include other forms of support such as pro bono legal services, educational workshops, funds for individuals/contractors, and hiring resources etc. We are also open to suggestions from the community on how we can improve the platform.